How Turkish Iznik Pottery is Made?

 2. Shaping and Drying

-The quartz paste is hand-formed into the desired shape (tiles, plates, vases, etc.) or thrown on a potter's wheel.
-The formed pieces are left to dry naturally for 10–30 days.
+Artists hand-form the quartz paste into tiles, plates, or vases on a potter's wheel.
+Pieces dry naturally for 10-30 days.

 Once the pieces are dry, they are coated with a thin layer of white clay.
-This layer is smoother and finer than the rest of the piece, creating a clean, white surface that makes it easier to paint and helps the colors stick better.
+This layer is smoother and finer than the rest of the piece, creating a clean, white surface that makes it easier to paint and helps colors adhere better.

 (Some tourist shops claim higher temperatures, but this is not accurate and is often used to mislead customers unfamiliar with Iznik pottery and sell their products at higher prices.)